PeterKitonga/PhotoshopLearning/Lesson 21 - Adding Text/readme.md

 ## About Lesson 21

 ### Brief
-In this lesson, I learnt about using the Type Tool which one would use to add to an image.
+In this lesson, I learnt about using the Type Tool which one would use to add text to an image.
 There are 4 types of Type Tools namely:
 - Horizontal Type Tool
 - Vertical Type Tool
 - Horizontal Type Mask Tool